-- Interventions may include; ELS, Numicon, EPS Maths (known in school as Wizard Maths), 5 minute box literacy and 5 minute box Numeracy Talk Boost, Gym Trail or Musical Communication. - If sufficient progress has not been made then another intervention may be identified and more support and advice will be sought from specialists. - One Planning meetings occur termly and if expected progress is not made then the school and parents may decide to apply for a Needs Assessment, the first step to applying for an EHCP.
+- Where a child needs more specific support the SENCO will contact the Inclusion Partner or Educational Psychologist. - Interventions may include; ELS, 5 minute box Literacy and 5 minute box Numeracy or Talk Boost, Precision Teach, Gym Trail, Musical Communication, Attention Bucket. - If sufficient progress has not been made then another intervention may be identified and more support and advice will be sought from specialists. - One Planning meetings occur termly and if expected progress is not made then the school and parents may decide to apply for a Needs Assessment, the first step to applying for an EHCP.